Enabling Sinhala in GNU/Linux HOWTO

 1. About

-Sinhala is the main language of Sri Lanka.
+Sinhala is the language spoken by the majority of Sri Lanka's population.
 This guide describes the level of Sinhala support available in GNU/Linux.
 It also describes how to enable improved Sinhala support and the tasks that still require attention.

 This guide is GNOME and Debian/Ubuntu centric.
 Most of the explanations and suggestions should also be applicable to other distributions.